Gate Set Tomography: Analyzing GST estimates

 We examined variations on three different metrics, all derived from summing up some well-known function of two matrices over all the logic operations in the gate set\footnote{SPAM operations are included in these ``logical operations'', and are incorporated in various ways}: \begin{enumerate} \item Infidelity, \item Trace/diamond distance, \item Squared Frobenius (Euclidian) distance. \end{enumerate} Infidelity and trace/diamond distance have operational interpretations in quantum information.
 The Frobenius distance between transfer matrices and density matrices generally does not.

 Infidelity is not a suitable metric for gauge optimization for an interesting reason: when applied to general matrices (with no positivity constraint), it is neither strictly positive nor uniquely minimized when $\hat{\mathcal{G}}=\mathcal{G}_0$.
 This is related to the fact that infidelity is not actually a metric in the mathematical sense.
 If $G$ is a unitary gate, then although $G$ has fidelity 1 with itself -- $F(G,G)=1$ -- it's actually possible to achieve fidelity \emph{greater} than 1 by performing a nonunitary gauge transformation, so $F(G,MGM^{-1}) > 1$ for some $M$.
 We emphasize that in these circumstances, $M$ is not unitary, and $MGM^{-1}$ is not completely positive.
 But nonetheless, this means that infidelity only satisfies the required desiderata if the CP constraint is imposed during gauge optimization.
 This is inelegant, and poses practical problems in gauge optimization.
-Furthermore, using infidelity leads to other undesirable outcomes beyond this simple example.
-We conclude that infidelity is not a good metric for gauge optimization.

 We found trace/diamond distance to be expensive to compute (because there is no closed form for diamond distance), hard to work with (because it is not smooth), and to yield results not significantly different from squared Frobenius distance.
 In principle, diamond distance is an appealing metric -- it has deep operationally meaning, and there is a nice elegance in saying ``We have chosen the gauge that minimizes the diamond distance to the target gates.''
 However, we found it too inconvenient in practice to justify this advantage.